-- When a connection is established. the screen on the left will appear on the camera's LCD monitor. - Press the <►> kev to select [OK]. then press < FT>. - ► The camera's <((1)) > lamp will light up in blue - After a message is displayed, the camera's LCD monitor will turn off
+- When a connection is established, the screen on the left will appear on the camera's LCD monitor. - Press the <►> key to select [OK], then press < - After a message is displayed, the camera's LCD monitor will turn off.

 Operation on the Smartphone-2